Explore the outdoors

 Saltram’s historic parkland is a rare survival of an 18th-century estate, which at its height was made up of 4,000 acres of land and provided income for the Parker family and employment for many locals.The park continues to be a working estate today, with much of the land used as permanent pasture and cattle can often be found enjoying the sunshine in the fields around the house.

 There are 500 acres with a remarkable range of different habitats, including farmland, beaches, saltmarshes, meadows, woodland and an estuary, as well as the 18th century folly, known as the Amphitheatre.

 Our park is the ideal space for a stroll, however far you want to walk.
 We have a mixture of easy access paths, suitable for wheelchairs and buggies, and more out of the way tracks to explore.
 You can pop in to the Welcome Centre to pick up a map and follow one of our recommended walks.

-There’s lots in the park to occupy little ones, including our brand new children’s play area by the stables and in 2016 you'll find three new play areas dotted around the park that have been developed with local community groups.
+There’s lots in the park to occupy little ones, including our children’s play area by the stables and the cycling pump and skills track on the Dell walk.
 Have fun feeding the ducks and say hello to our resident guinea fowl.

 Walkies with your dog

 Our estate is the perfect place to walk your dog.
 We have bins placed at regular intervals for dog waste, treats in the welcome centre to reward well-behaved dogs and water outside the park café and welcome centre.

 In partnership with Devon Mobility Scheme, we have an off-road tramper available for hire for members of the scheme.
 Pop into the Welcome Centre or call the office on 01752 333500 for more information.